-Oxford-Recovery clinical trial & overdose: a hard pill to swallow
+Oxford-Recovery clinical trial and overdose: a hard pill to swallow

-Oxford-Recovery clinical trial & overdose: a hard pill to swallow
+Oxford-Recovery clinical trial and overdose: a hard pill to swallow

 Oxford is the circus of a significant scam around the Recovery clinical trial for Covid-19 therapies.
 Significant errors, excessive doses of hydroxychloroquine on very sick patients with many comorbidities, resulting in what may appear as "death by overdose", could easily have masked a beneficial effect of the molecule.